felluminati/PhaserWorkshopLearndot/concepts/070-firing-lasers/000-add-lasers.md

 ```
 </hint>

 Now let's check if the Spacebar is pressed.
 If so, we'll create a new laser.
 There's multiple options for where we can put this logic.
 Good arguments could be made for putting it in either Player, Gun, Laser, or FgScene.
-Let's just put it our Gun since it makes intuitive sense that lasers are emitted from a gun.
+Let's just put it in our Gun since it makes intuitive sense that lasers are emitted from a gun.

 <hint title="Solution">
 In Gun.js: